 The purpose of the identification strategy is to isolate the exogenous shocks, recovering their structural shape, so that the impact of a variable can be measured - in technical terms, to obtain a non-recursive orthogonalization of the error terms.
-First, the VAR is estimated in its reduced form.
-The vector of endogenous variables is three-dimensional, including a time series of expenditures, revenues, and output.
+First, the VAR is estimated in reduced form.
+The vector of endogenous variables is three-dimensional, including time series of expenditures, revenues, and output.
 It is a VAR model, as proposed by Sims (1980), where each variable is explained by lags of itself and the other variables of the model, capturing dynamic relationships.
-However, the reduced form shocks do not show economic significance (Castro and Hernandez de Cos 2008).
-According to Perotti (2007), reduced form shocks (or 'surprise' movements) can be seen as linear combinations of three components: a) the automatic response of government spending and revenue to changes in output; b) the discretionary response due to changes in endogenous variables (Perotti gives the example of tax changes in response to a recession); c) random discretionary shocks, that is, structural shocks, which are uncorrelated and unobservable - the ones that need to be recovered.
+However, the shocks of the reduced form do not have economic significance (Castro and Hernandez de Cos 2008).
+According to Perotti (2007), shocks of the reduced form (or 'surprise' movements) can be seen as linear combinations of three components: a) the automatic response of government spending and revenue to changes in output; b) the discretionary response due to changes in endogenous variables (Perotti gives the example of tax changes in response to a recession); c) random discretionary shocks, that is, structural shocks, which are uncorrelated and unobservable - the ones that need to be recovered.
 Formally: